Chapter 1: The Tao That Can Be Named

 Key Takeaways

-- The Tao is what exists before and beyond your categories
+- The Tao is whatever exists before you start describing it

-- This chapter is a doorway: it teaches you how to read everything that follows
+- This chapter is a doorway: it teaches you how to read the rest of the book

 Keep Reading the Tao Te Ching